PawelLipski/docker-ci-blog/blog.md

 One can now ask... well, how come `ci-user` from inside the container can be in any way equivalent to an existing user on the host machine (esp. given that host most likely doesn't have a `ci-user` user or group)?

 Well, actually it's the numeric id of user/group that matters; names on Unix systems are just aliases, and they can resolve differently on the host machine and inside the container.
-As a consequence, if there was indeed user called `ci-user` on the host machine... that still completely wouldn't matter from the perspective of ownership of files generated within container - still, the only thing that matters is the numeric id.
+As a consequence, if there was indeed a user called `ci-user` on the host machine... that still completely wouldn't matter from the perspective of ownership of files generated within container - still, the only thing that matters is the numeric id.

 Now after launching `docker-compose up --build tox` we can observe that all files generated inside the volume are owned by the currently logged-in host user: